araislam-solirius/Petroineos/Docs/README.md

 - Create an Astro project using >> astro dev init
 - Run Airflow locally using >> astro dev start
 - Manually Trigger the dag pipeline to test

+(Addiitonally there is a branch called master which has the code that is not in a schedule pipeline)

 The project uses an Airflow pipeline that runs daily to check if the "Supply and use of crude oil, natural gas liquids, and feedstocks" file has been updated.
 If the file has been modified, the pipeline downloads the latest version and stores it.
 The updated file includes a new column for the latest quarter's data, in addition to all the previous data.